Antonio7098/coach-up-frontend/docs/ops/voice-chat-minimal-contexts.md

 Behavioral details:
 - Immediate history cache: keep last N=4 turns in-memory on the client (no network); compose into the prompt every turn.
 Configurable via `NEXT_PUBLIC_HISTORY_TURNS`.
 - Summary refresh policy: do NOT fetch per turn.
 Use `useSessionSummary(sessionId, { autoloadOnMount: false })` and call `onTurn()` after each completed turn.
 Refresh when either: turns since last ≥ T (default 8) or age ≥ S seconds (default 120).
 Fetch runs in background and never blocks chat.
-- Composition policy: if a summary is available, include it first, then append last N immediate turns.
-If not available (404/429/in-flight), send immediate turns only.
+- Composition policy: prepend the latest cached summary if present (even if a fresh refresh is in-flight or failed/404/429), then append last N immediate turns.
+If no cached summary exists yet (e.g., very first turns), send immediate turns only.
 - Latency and waiting: default is non-blocking (zero extra wait).
 Optionally support a soft-wait budget (e.g., 0–200ms) before opening SSE only if a fresh summary promise is already resolving; default=0 to keep TTFT low.
 - Retry/consistency: when summary endpoint returns 404 (not ready), schedule capped retries (existing hook: attempts=3, delay=1500ms).
 When it later resolves, it will be used on subsequent turns automatically.
 - Budgets/limits: bound composed prompt by chars/tokens (start with char budget, e.g., 2000 chars for summary + immediate).
 Trim oldest immediate turns first, then trim summary tail if needed.